 Vijay Narasimhan, one of the researchers from Stanford University, said, “By using nanotechnology, we have developed a new way to make the upper metal contact invisible to incoming light.
 Our new technique could lower the cost of solar cell and improve its efficiency”.

-The team has developed a new method where a 16-nanometre gold thick film can place over a flat sheet of silicon, instead of using conventional wires.
+The team has developed a new method where a 16-nanometre gold thick film can place over a flat sheet of silicon instead of using conventional wires.
 Puzzled with an array of Nano-sized holes, this film is permeated with a matching array of silicon Nanopillars, which come up through a metallic layer.

-Thomas Hymel, one of the team members said, “We have immersed silicon and gold film together in a solution of hydrofluoric acid and hydrogen peroxide.
-After that, the gold film starts sinking immediately into the silicon substrate and silicon Nanopillars starts popping up through the holes in the film”.
+One of the team members, Thomas Hymel, said, “We have immersed silicon and gold film together in a solution of hydrofluoric acid and hydrogen peroxide.
+After that, the gold film starts sinking immediately into the silicon substrate, and silicon Nanopillars start popping up through the holes in the film”.

-Narasimhan said, “in our design, near about two to three surfaces are covered with metal, still the reflection loss is only 3 percent.
+Narasimhan said, “in our design, near about two to three surfaces are covered with metal.
+Still, the reflection loss is only 3 percent.
 Having that much metal can increase conductivity and make the cell convert light into electricity more efficiently.” with the expectations of their Nano-wire sheet can boost the efficiency of solar cells from 20 to 22 percent, for that the researchers plan to test the performance of working cells in the real world.

-Ruby Lai, a graduate student said, “Because of the shadow of silicon Nanopillars hides metal inside it, we call it by ‘covert contacts’.
+Ruby Lai, a graduate student, said, “Because of the shadow of silicon Nanopillars hides metal inside it; we call it by covert contacts.
 It doesn’t matter what type of metal researchers put inside it.
 It is nearly invisible to incoming light.”